 While the other response styles are joy-killers, active constructive responding allows the partner to savor her joy and gives the couple an opportunity to bond over the good news.
 Active constructive responding is a way of “turning toward” your partner’s bid (sharing the good news) rather than “turning away” from it.

 “Active Constructive” responses kept couples together:

 Active constructive responding is critical for healthy relationships.
 In the 2006 study, Gable and her colleagues followed up with the couples two months later to see if they were still together.
 The psychologists found that the only difference between the couples who were together and those who broke up was active constructive responding.
 Those who showed genuine interest in their partner’s joys were more likely to be together.

 Notes from The Art of Unity founder,

 Author Bill Farr:

 I republish this article based on having the same experience with my own coaching practice regarding the work I do with relationships.
 These researchers mention contempt to be the number one thing that has separated relationships.
 What I have called it in past blogs is a lack of respect and appreciation for one another.
 And I think contempt and lack of appreciation for one another, is the first aspect of loss of respect.
 Techniques for understanding of one another based on personality types can be found in my book, “The Power of Personality Types, in Love and Relationship.”

-The work I do with people in meditation regarding reading chakras and their energy system also correlates with this since people in fight or flight live in their root (red) chakra, which is survival, where as those who have great relationships I have seen live in their heart charkra (or energy).
-From this place all is seen as connection, love and a request or expression of it.
+The work I do with people in meditation regarding reading chakras and their energy system also correlates with this since people in fight or flight live in their root (red) chakra, which is survival, whereas those who have great relationships I have seen live in their heart chakra (or energy).
+From this place, all is seen as connection, love and a request or expression of it.
 This not only exists is great relationships, when living in the heart’s energy but in all aspects of life creating success and allowing for love, joy, and appreciation, absent of contempt.